crinis/hlxce-docker/README.md

 # HLstatsX:CE

-An alpine [Docker image](https://hub.docker.com/r/crinis/hlxce/) for running HLstatsX:CE in Docker containers.
+A [Docker image](https://hub.docker.com/r/crinis/hlxce/) for running HLstatsX:CE in a Docker container.

 ## Getting Started
 These instructions will help you to get a containerized installation of HLstatsX 1.6.19 running.
 This includes a web interface, a database with phpmyadmin and a HLstatsX: CE daemon.
 I recommend to use fixed tags of my Docker images as the latest tag is subject to change.